vaswadhati/yasos/vanilla/README.md

 Issues and FAQs
 ===============
-In this section various links that I had to consult in order to get the starter to a working condition.
+In this section various links that I had to consult in order to get the starter to a working condition are listed.

 SASS/SCSS, CSS-Modules
 ----------------------